 Zantac plaintiffs can discuss with their attorneys whether a settlement is fair or not and their chances of success at trial.
-No plaintiff should ever feel pressured to accept a settlement.
+No plaintiff should ever feel pressured to accept a settlement from drug companies.

-Diagnosed with cancer after taking Zantac?
+Have you, a family member, or a loved one been diagnosed with cancer after taking Zantac?
 We are so sorry.
-We want to help.
+Our personal injury lawyers want to help.

-Phone our Zantac lawsuit attorneys at (877) 504-7750.
+Phone our Zantac lawsuit attorneys at 877-631-3652.
 Or fill out the form on this page.
-We give free consultations 24/7.
-There is a statute of limitations to file a lawsuit, so act quickly.
+We offer free case evaluations 24/7.
+There is a statute of limitations to file a lawsuit in the United States, so act quickly.